 Jessica Watkins was selected by NASA to join the 2017 Astronaut Candidate Class.
 Watkins reported for duty in August 2017 and completed two years of training as an astronaut candidate.
-The Colorado native earned a Bachelor of Science in Geological and Environmental Sciences from Stanford University, and a Doctorate in Geology from the University of California, Los Angeles (UCLA).
+The Colorado native earned a Bachelor of Science in geological and environmental sciences from Stanford University, and a Doctorate in geology from the University of California, Los Angeles (UCLA).
 Dr. Watkins conducted her graduate research on the emplacement mechanisms of large landslides on Mars and Earth.
 She has worked at NASA's Ames Research Center and NASA's Jet Propulsion Laboratory, and was a science team collaborator for NASA's Mars Science Laboratory rover, Curiosity.
-Watkins is currently serving as a mission specialist on NASA's SpaceX Crew-4 mission to the International Space Station, which launched on April 27, 2022.
+Watkins served as a mission specialist on NASA's SpaceX Crew-4 mission to the International Space Station, which concluded on Oct.
+14, 2022.
+It was the first spaceflight for Watkins, and the first flight of the Crew Dragon "Freedom" spacecraft.
+During the mission, she spent 170 days in space maintaining the space station and contributing to science experiments that not only might improve life on Earth, but also allow researchers to learn more about the effects of long duration spaceflight on the human body.